laneboysrc/rc-headless-transmitter/doc/configurator.md

 This is the default state for both the *Headless TX* and the *configurator*.

-All communication in this state happens on the fixed nRF channel 111 with address 4C:42:72:63:78 (`LBrcx` in hex).
+All communication in this state happens on the fixed nRF channel 79 with address 4C:42:72:63:78 (`LBrcx` in hex).

-**NOTE: Channel 111 is 2.511 GHz, which is out of the 2.4 GHz band.
-Maybe we should rather use another channel, e.g. 79?**

 The *Headless TX* sends a `TX_FREE_TO_CONNECT` packet whenever the transmission burst for the vehicle is sending on the first hop channel.
 This means that